11/24/10

 The Ancient Ruins

-And I had wanted to visit Turkey to see its many famous ancient ruins.
+I had wanted to visit Turkey in part to see its many famous ancient ruins.
 I'm fascinated by really old places, and Turkey has lots of them!
 In fact every parcel of land, every stone and piece of ruin we encountered on our trip seemed to be haunted by a sense of the vastness of time and ancient human experience.
-For example, when we visited the famous archeological site of Troy we could actually see how the excavations had revealed nine layers of civilizations!
+For example, when we visited the famous archeological site of Troy we could actually see how the excavations revealed nine layers of civilizations!
 One on top of the other, nine civilizations had been born and then destroyed throughout the years dating back to 3000-2600 BC!

 Ezan Diptych #1 : Marble Ruin Fragment / Landscape (dark & light clouds) 19x25" double-page illumination